facebookarchive/nuclide/pkg/nuclide/atom-interfaces/README.md

 ## Usage

-1. Add `nuclide-atom-interfaces` as a dependency in package.json
+1. Add `nuclide-atom-interfaces` as a development dependency in package.json:

     ```json
-    "dependencies": {
+    "devDependencies": {
       "nuclide-atom-interfaces": "0.0.0"
     }
     ```

-2. Run the setup script to symlink the local NPM package
+2. Run the setup script to symlink the local NPM package:

     ```sh
     ./scripts/dev/setup
     ```

-3. Reference the interfaces in the local `.flowconfig`
+3. Reference the interfaces in the local `.flowconfig`:

     ```
     [libs]